 You must be able to demonstrate your previous leadership experience (not required for students from South Africa).
 The experience may be demonstrated through previous work experience, through position as chairman or board member at student unions or student organisations, through involvement in civil society organisations, or volunteer assignments after high school studies.

 The leadership experience has no requirement in regards to the minimum number of hours.

-Leadership experience involves the ability to lead other people, mandate to influence the development strategy for your organisation, allocate tasks and familiarity with decision-making processes.
+Leadership experience involves the experience to lead other colleagues/organisations, mandate to influence the development strategy for the organisation you work at, allocate tasks and familiarity with decision-making processes.

 Regarding the university application, you must also: